ChewKeanHo/researches-filesystems-hierarchy/_Linux/var/README.md

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

+Generally, *you want to avoid creating anything on the first sub-directory layer and likely want to use `/var/lib` instead*.
 The first sub-directory layer is a list of function oriented (e.g. `log`, `mail`, `lock`, `cache`, `tmp`, `crash`, `www`, `spool`, ...) directories.
 This is defined by the OS' engineering specification itself.

-Within the function oriented sub directory, it is a practice to house the configuration files using `trademark` and `product` sub-directories organization.
+Within the function oriented sub directory, notably the commonly used `/var/lib` data directory, it is a practice to house the configuration files using `trademark` and `product` sub-directories organization.
 This can significantly reduces the naming collision for common names.

 Here are the examples with and without using `trademark` directory:

 ```
 /var/
   cache/
+    trademark/
+      product/
+        icons/
+          banner_1200x1200.svg
+          ...
+  lib/
     trademark/
       product/
         icons/